-The dependency between the DC link and phase currents in inverters has been investigated in [26]-[35].
 Hence, the indirect measurement approach can be extended for a multi-level inverter with planar busbars between DC link capacitors and switching devices, by placing an input current sensor at the positive DC rail.
 Additionally, 2 operational amplifier circuits are implemented to restore the top (TDC) and neutral (NDC) DC link current waveforms, thus, ensuring indirect fault tolerant multiple DC link current sensing (MDCS) [26]-[29] by means of single sensor and sensorless sensing techniques, respectively.
-The indirect multiple DC link current sensing (MDCS) technique is analysed on a 3-phase 3-level neutral point diode clamped PWM inverter example, which is shown in Fig.1.7, with the corresponding operational amplifier circuits used for DC link current waveform restoration.
-Using Fig. 1.7, the top and neutral DC link currents can be expressed by Eqs.
-(1.9) and (1.10).
+The indirect multiple DC link current sensing (MDCS) technique is analysed on a 3-phase 3-level neutral point diode clamped PWM inverter example, which is shown in (Fig.1.10) with the corresponding operational amplifier circuits used for DC link current waveform restoration.
+Using (Fig. 1.10), the top and neutral DC link currents and can be expressed by means (1.26) and (1.27).

-$$I{TDC} = -I{in} - I{C1} = -I{in} - C_1 \frac{\mathrm{d}V{c1}}{\mathrm{d}t},$$ (1.9)
+$$I{TDC} = -I{in} - I{C1} = -I{in} - C_1 \frac{dV{c1}}{dt}$$ (1.26.)

-I{c1} - current flowing into the top DC link capacitor, A;
+where I{c1} - current flowing into top DC link capacitor, A;

-- I{in} input current at the positive rail, A; - C_1 top DC link capacitance, F;
+I{in} - input current at the positive rail, A;

+C_1 - top DC link capacitance, F;